Universal Psychology Postdoctoral Directory

 • Sleep

-• Adherence / Diabetes
+• Endocrinology / Diabetes

-Fellows participate in a comprehensive set of didactic programming within the department that covers foundational as well as innovative topics, including but not limited to clinical intervention, DEI, professional issues, case conference, supervision, and QI/research.
-In addition, fellows may attend select programs within the Washington University School of Medicine Departments of Pediatrics, Neurology, and Child Psychiatry.
+In addition to robust clinical training, the fellowship also provides training in scholarly, QI, research, and program development activities.
+Fellows participate in a comprehensive set of didactic programming within the department that covers foundational as well as innovative topics, including but not limited to clinical intervention, ethical issues, professional issues, case conference, supervision, DEI-B, and QI/research.
 Fellows are valued members of the Department of Psychology as well as the medical teams with whom they work.

 Additional Information